201901407/Official-MTTS-SB-DAIICT-Website/README.md

 # Official-MTTS-SB-DAIICT-Website
-This repository contains the code of official website of MTTS SB DAIICT
+This repository contains the code of official website of MTTS SB DAIICT designed and developed by Darshil Parikh, Webmaster at MTTS SB DAIICT.